exasol/kafka-connector-extension/doc/development/developer_guide.md

 ![alt text](../images/code_coverage_example.png "Code Coverage Example")

-You can also generage the coverage reports using the `sbt` command line, by
+You can also generate the coverage reports using the `sbt` command line, by
 running:

 ```bash